 Do you know who your ideal customer is?
 If it’s someone in the education industry, then make your case studies about your university customers.
 If it’s someone in the automobile industry, then make your case studies about auto parts and accessories manufacturers.

-The goal is to ensure that once your ideal customer has read your case studies, they will feel:
+The goal is to ensure that your case study will show prospective customers that you are:

-- You know how to give their industry targeted results.
+- Know how to give their industry targeted results.

 2. Tell the Story from Start to Finish

-People enjoy reading a story.
+Storytelling is a powerful marketing strategy.
 A great case study will allow someone to really get to know the customer in the case study including:

 - Who is the sample customer and what do they do?